-Offering Work Place Pensions is becoming compulsory for the majority of business in the UK.
-This is better known as ‘auto-enrolment pensions’ and aims to improve the way that workers save for their retirement.
+Offering Work Place Pensions is now compulsory for the majority of businesses in the UK.
+These are also known as ‘auto-enrolment pensions’ and aim to improve the way that workers save for their retirement.

 The Government were concerned that many people did not appear to be saving adequately for retirement, and so introduced a statutory saving scheme.
-These schemes will be compulsory for the majority of businesses by 2018.
+These schemes became compulsory for all new businesses from 1st October 2017.

 What will it cost?

-Most employers will being setting up defined contribution schemes and the minimum cost of the pension will be 8% of an employee’s salary by 2018, with a minimum of 3% contribution from the employer.
-The current contribution is 2%, with 1% from the employer, rising to 5% from October 2017, with 2% from the employer, before reaching 8% in 2018.
+Most employers will being setting up defined contribution schemes, and the minimum cost of the pension will eventually be 8% of an employee’s salary, with a minimum of 3% contribution from the employer.
+The contributions started at 2%, with 1% from the employer, rising to 5% from April 2018, with 2% from the employer, before reaching the 8% target in 2019.

 A total minimum contribution of at least 9% of pensionable pay (at least 4% of which must be the employer’s contribution), or

 A total minimum contribution of at least 8% of pensionable pay (at least 3% of which must be the employer’s contribution), provided that pensionable pay constitutes at least 85% of earnings (the ratio of pensionable pay to earnings can be calculated as an average at scheme level), or